jayachandiran-ux/Crop_Weed_Detection/README.md

 **Jayachandiran K**

-B.Tech Artificial Intelligence & Data Science
+B.Tech – Artificial Intelligence & Data Science

 Nehru Institute of Engineering and Technology

 ---

-⭐ If you found this project useful, consider giving it a star.
+⭐ If you found this project useful, consider giving it a ⭐ on GitHub!